mosnyik/StacksNFTAuctionPlace/README.md

 ## **FRONTEND**

-Now that we are done with the smart contract, we would hook it to a next.js frontend.
+Now that we are done with the smart contract, we would hook it to a [next.js](https://nextjs.org/docs) frontend using  [Stacks.js](https://www.hiro.so/stacks-js) which is a full fledged js library for dapps on stacks blockchain.

 To build our frontend and test it, we would require a couple of things